spytheman/gostamp/README.md

             use absolute timestamps
       -color
             colorize the output (default true)
-      -elapsed
+      -csv
+            do not format the output at all, just show the time in ns, followed by ',' then the output -elapsed
             use timestamps, showing the elapsed time from the start of the program.
-            Can not be used with -absolute
+Can not be used with -absolute -end
-      -end
             timestamp the end of the execution (default true) -merge
             merge stderr to stdout.
 Useful for later filtering with grep.
       -micro
             round timestamps to microseconds, instead of milliseconds.
-            Can not be used with -absolute
+Can not be used with -absolute -nobuf
-      -start
+            run the program with stdbuf -i0 -oL -eL, i.e. with *buffering off* for the std streams -start
             timestamp the start of the execution (default true) -version